 Its not like blowing up a Dalek in a fight, or even killing in revenge.
 He is planning to kill Davros simply so that he can not cure the Daleks.
 Whilst it is for a greater good it is technically cold blooded murder.
-Even then the Doctor doesn’t so much spare Davros, whilst he is working up the courage to shot him he is distracted and Davros escapes and the Doctor is immediately regretful, saying “I’m an imbecile“.
+Even then the Doctor doesn’t so much spare Davros, whilst he is working up the courage to shoot him he is distracted and Davros escapes and the Doctor is immediately regretful, saying “I’m an imbecile“.
 Later stories see the Doctor attempt to make up for this by trying to kill Davros every time he encounters him.

 Now in the New Who the biggest problem I have with the Doctor is that his morality is all over the place.
 At certain times he will dispatch certain enemies no problem but at others he not only doesn’t, but he goes into a big moral speech about how he is better than that.